Job Mentoring Definition:

 A position that is given respect from the people is the position you feel proud of (yourself).
-Similarly, the job of mentor may include training an employee who would not know much about what he or she is supposed to do.
+Similarly, the job of the mentor may include training an employee who would not know much about what he or she is supposed to do.

-However, mentoring provides him with the guidance of mentor, which benefits him.
+However, mentoring provides him with the guidance of the mentor, which benefits him.
 On the similar note, the mentor not only receives respect from the employee he or she is training but also gains a sense of satisfaction.

 This sense of satisfaction may be due to the help he or she provided to the newly hired or due to the self-satisfaction of being capable to guide someone.
 Moreover, it also boosts the relationship between the employees.

-In an indirect manner, this is also a chance for the mentors to self train his or her supervisory skills.
+In an indirect manner, this is also a chance for the mentors to self-train his or her supervisory skills.
 On a brighter side, even after the retirement of the mentor, the employee will remember the professional reputation and grace.

-4. Self-development with stronger problem solving skills:
+4. Self-development with stronger problem-solving skills:

-Any business requires a good amount of strategic working, problem solving skills and strong communication.
+Any business requires a good amount of strategic working, problem-solving skills and strong communication.
 Without these skills, an employee would be inefficient to work in the company.

 Mentored employees are relatively more developed with these skills.
 These skills can not only improve the employee on a personal level but also help the business flourish along with personal success.

-5. Improved satisfaction, loyalty and positive working environment:
+5. Improved satisfaction, loyalty, and positive working environment:

 Mentoring is a training process that enhances the ability of the newly hired workers.
-This indirectly limits or eliminates the amount of silly mistakes in work.
+This indirectly limits or eliminates the number of silly mistakes in work.
 As a result, the amount of losses decreases comparatively for the employer.

-Lesser amount of losses means that the employer is able to expand the profit in business successfully.
+The lesser amount of losses means that the employer is able to expand the profit in business successfully.
 The employer is greatly benefited from this program.

-Moreover, the mentor-mentee relationship strengthens the ability of the learner, as a result the newly hired are more confident about their work.
+Moreover, the mentor-mentee relationship strengthens the ability of the learner, as a result, the newly hired are more confident about their work.
 This increases their confidence in themselves and promotes in building a positive environment in the office.

-Positive working environment is an efficient way of boosting the loyalty of the workers towards the company and the employer.
+The positive working environment is an efficient way of boosting the loyalty of the workers towards the company and the employer.

 6. Necessary guidance and contacts (for newly hired):

 Well, a mentor is a person who has already acquired a successful position in the company.
-He or she not only has a good experience of the struggling years and present times but also abundance amount of strategies and contacts.
+He or she not only has a good experience of the struggling years and present times but also an abundance amount of strategies and contacts.

 Making contacts in any industry is the beginning of your existence.
 However, the process is not as easy as you think it to be.
-To connect to various people of different positions, takes years of hard work and networking.
+To connect to various people of different positions takes years of hard work and networking.